eyitayo-ogunniyi/Sales-Report-In-Excel/README.md

 ### About the Data Set

-The dataset contains informatu on 31047 Vrinda customers, which includes 2022 sales details, customer profiles, and order history.
+The dataset contains information on 31047 Vrinda customers, which includes 2022 sales details, customer profiles, and order history.
 The data was downloaded from a file shared by Rishabh Mishra on [GitHub](https://github.com/rishabhnmishra/Excel_Vrinda_Store_Analysis/blob/main/Vrinda%20Store%20Data%20Analysis.xlsx)

 ### Business Questions